-According to the World Health Organization (WHO), cancer is the second leading cause of death globally - with around 1 in 6 deaths occurring as a result and around 1,806,590 new cases expected to be diagnosed in the United States in 2020.
+According to the World Health Organization (WHO), cancer is a leading cause of death globally - with around 1 in 6 deaths occurring as a result and around 17 million new cancer cases in 2020 alone.

 What are the most common kinds of cancer?